It's A Doodle K9 Service Reveals New Batch Of Labradoodle Puppies For Adoption

 Chocolate Labradoodle

-Doodle K9 Unveils Adorable PuppiesSOOKE, BRITISH COLUMBIA, CANADA, April 25, 2025 /EINPresswire / -- A new litter of Labradoodle puppies has been made available for adoption through It's a Doodle K9 Service, an established dog training and breeding provider based in British Columbia.
+It's a Doodle K9 Unveils New Labradoodles!SOOKE, BRITISH COLUMBIA, CANADA, April 30, 2025 /EINPresswire / -- A new litter of Labradoodle puppies has been made available for adoption through It's a Doodle K9 Service, an established dog training and breeding provider based in British Columbia.
 The puppies, a mix of red, chocolate, and black Labradoodles, are part of a planned breeding program known for producing calm, well-socialized, and intelligent dogs suitable for families and individuals seeking a balanced companion.

 This latest release includes trained Labradoodles available in BC , with several already having undergone early socialization and foundational training.
 The puppies have been closely monitored since birth to ensure optimal health and temperament.